LarsFlieger/firebase-fundamentals-frontend-masters/LEARNINGS.md

 - setDoc -> set data
 - updateDoc -> merge only if exists
 - setDoc with merge: true -> combined // <= recommended in most cases

+- `serverTimestamp()` set server time
+- `increment()` will increment a number, also `decrement()`

+- enable multi tab persisence

+  - will work with multiple tabs offline in realtime

+- hasPendingWrite will tell you if it's synced with the server